Understanding Boat Scuppers: Functionality And Design

 Characteristics Values

-Purpose Drain water from the boat
+Function Drain water out of the boat

 shunwild